akingdom/akingdom.github.io/articles/The_Goose_Bride-rebuild.md

 On the fourth morning, Aldwina was finally up.

-Beatrice noticed her at the edge of the yard, fully dressed and staring out across the river toward the farm.
+Beatrice noticed her at the edge of the yard, fully dressed and staring out across the river toward the farm opposite.
 The morning sun caught the stray grey strands in her mother's hair.
 Beatrice's heart lifted in that moment, sharp relief, the past few days of worry vanishing at the sight. *She was only tired after all.*

-She crossed the yard, but something in her mother’s stillness stopped her.
+She crossed the yard, but something stopped her, something in her mother’s stillness.
 Aldwina was not looking at the farm.
 She was looking at the river, her gaze far away.

 ‘You know, I used to cross that river as a girl,’ her mother said, as if speaking to herself.
 ‘The ford was lower then.
 You could wade across without wetting your skirts.’
 She was quiet for a moment.
 ‘I crossed it the day I came to Stanwey.
 Your father met me on the other side.
 He was so nervous he dropped the flowers he had picked.’

 Beatrice had never heard this story.
 She stood beside her mother and said nothing.

 ‘And I crossed it hastily the day you were born,’ Aldwina murmured.
-‘The midwife was in Ascele, across the water.
+‘Trying not to fall in.
+The midwife was in Ascele, across the water.
 I remember staring at that rushing current, thinking it had been there long before me and would remain long after.
 It was the only comfort I found.’

 She turned to Beatrice and gave a tired, but genuine smile.
 There was a quietness, a distance, something in it that Beatrice could not quite name, something she could not see.